Sunday, 2 March 2025

 How much water do I use for my mash/sparge?

-This depends on how much grain you are using in your recipe.
-Use an app such as Brewfather (it's free!) and enter your ingredients - it will tell you how much water to use for the mash, and how much sparge water you'll then need to reach your desired pre-boil volume.
+The amount of water you need to use for mashing in and sparging will depend on your recipe - or more specifically, how much grain is included in your recipe.
+Use an app such as Brewfather (it's free!) and select the pre-defined equipment profile for your BrewZilla model.
+Then, enter your recipe and ingredients - it will tell you how much water to use for the mash, and how much sparge water you'll then need to reach your desired pre-boil volume.

 What is the false bottom used for?

-The false bottom creates a gap to keep the malt pipe from being in direct contact with the heating elements at the bottom of the Brewzilla.
-If the grain in the malt pipe is too close to the heating elements it can burn/scorch and lead to undesirable flavours in your beer.
+When the malt pipe is inserted into the BrewZilla boiler, it rests on the false bottom to keep it from being in close proximity to the heating elements in the base of the unit.
+If the malt pipe (and grain inside) is too close to the heating elements it can burn/scorch and lead to undesirable flavours in your beer.

 What heating element(s) do I use?

-The Brewzilla has 2 separate heating elements - a 1900W and a 500W element - here's how I use them however your requirements may be different depending on ambient temperature etc.
+The Brewzilla (35L 240V model) has two separate heating elements - a 1900W and a 500W.
+Here's how we use them however your requirements may be different depending on ambient temperature etc.

 What is the pump used for?